 All pregnant women should be tested for HIV as early as possible in pregnancy.
 Repeat testing is recommended in the third trimester for pregnant women with initial negative tests who are known to be at risk of acquiring HIV, live in an area with a high HIV prevalence, or receive care at a facility with a high HIV incidence.

-HIV-exposed infants should be tested for HIV infection and specialty care provided if the test is positive.
+HIV-exposed infants should be tested for HIV infection at birth and specialty care for follow-up testing and treatment.

 All pregnant women with HIV should receive antiretroviral therapy (ART), as early as possible in the pregnancy, regardless of CD4 count or viral load.
 ART should be administered during the antepartum, intrapartum, and postpartum periods, as well as prophylaxis treatment to the neonate.

 Breast-feeding is not recommended in resource-rich settings unless replacement feeding is not possible or feasible.